SAP-samples/abap-platform-rap-workshops/README.md

 ## Download and Installation

-You have to download and install the ABAP Development Tools (ADT) as described in the [Prerequisites](#requirements) section.
+You need to download and install the lates ABAP development tools for Eclipse (ADT) as described in the [Prerequisites](#requirements) section.

-You can download the source code for the solutions of these hand-on workshops using ZABAPGIT or the abapGIT PlugIn as described here  [readme_source_code](/readme_source_code.md).
+You can download the source code for the solution packages of the hand-on workshops  - if available - using ZABAPGIT or the abapGIT PlugIn as described here  [readme_source_code](/readme_source_code.md).

+You can find workshop-specific information in the respective Git repository.
+Refer to the respective _**Solution Package**_ section.

 ## Known Issues